 Since October 1999, all plasma products including Factor VIII and Factor IX, immunoglobulins and albumin have been derived from non-UK donors.
 The majority of clotting factors now used in the UK are recombinant products which pose no risk of variant CJD infection.
 Therefore, there should be minimal risk to patients now receiving plasma products provided donors are from countries with a known low risk for BSE.
 The risk to patients who received plasma products before October 1999 is uncertain.
 One case of subclinical infection in a patient with haemophilia has been described, though the patient himself did not develop clinical disease.
 The UK Blood Services engaged in research on the ability of the plasma fractionation processes to remove prions.
 These studies involved the experimental addition of prioninfected material to blood and showed that there are steps during each manufacturing process which remove prions, though it remains unclear how closely these reflect the way in which the natural infective agent behaves.
 Similar studies have been performed by other organisations with similar results.
 The starting level of infection in plasma from UK donors remains unknown.
-The risk from most UK derived plasma products is likely therefore to have been low, but it cannot be assumed that the risk was zero.
+The risk from most UK derived plasma products is likely therefore to have been low.
+In February 2021 the Medicines and Healthcare Products Regulatory Agency and Commission on Human Medicines reviewed the cumulative information and concluded that the residual risk of transmission of vCJD by plasma products is now very low and that UK plasma can be used for the manufacture of immunoglobulins.